gregoriusongo/laravel-gprc/README.md

 This project will have 3 containers from the docker-compose:
 - Nginx to run laravel app
 - PHP8.0-fpm with required extension
 - Node for running server app, the server use sqlite memory for it's database, which means all data will be deleted on containe restart.
 The auth logic is also very simple.

+The available method to run the project:
 ## Makefile
 ```
 make run